For some runners, there is only one brand of running shoes: Nike.

 The Nike Pegasus is a classic neutral running shoe and has remained a top choice for runners around the world since 1983.

-Nike’s latest version of the Air Zoom Pegasus 35 is designed to carry you through a training plan straight through to race day.
-The latest version has been redesigned from the sole up.
-It includes the same foam cushioning and Zoom Air used in past models.
+Nike’s latest version of the Air Zoom Pegasus is designed to carry you through a training plan straight through to race day.
+Version 36 includes the same foam cushioning and Zoom Air used in past models.
 But it updates a new mesh upper for more breathability and a thinner tongue to reduce weight.

-Nike added other upgrades between the Pegasus 34 and the new 35.
-Most changes, like moving the Flywire cables away to hide in the upper, are aesthetic.
-But Nike also switched out the mesh to open it up and allow a more breathable shoe.
-The 35 also features a high heel cup to cradles the Achilles.
+Nike carried over many of the changes from the last version.
+Some of these, like moving the Flywire cables away to hide in the upper, were aesthetic.
+But Nike also added a high heel cup to cradle the Achilles.

 Overall, it’s a solid, classic shoe suitable for almost all training – and the design and colors even look good with a good pair of jeans.